Foundation Stock Service

 It’s no surprise, given their heavy coat, whenever this breed sheds, it will do it in a big way.
 Apart from their dense coat, they are low-maintenance when not shedding and just need grooming every few days.

 Ear infections are common in Spaniel-type dogs, and the Dutch Partridge Dog is the same.
-It's critical to examine their ears frequently to make sure they're not red, stinky, or full of discharge.
+It’s critical to examine their ears frequently to make sure they’re not red, stinky, or full with discharge.
 Cleaning should be done regularly.
 To prevent the risk of infection, ear passages must be dried after swimming or bathing.

 Drentse Patrijshond dogs, in the judgment of experienced Drentse Patrijshond dog experts, score 2.5 out of 5 on a scale of how much they bark.